bekiralti/reverseproxy/readme.md

 # Architecture

 It is designed in such a way that the core `src/reverseproxy/reverseproxy.py` can run on its own.
 It is not dependent from the UI.
-It is not dependent from the Docker container.
-This means you can fully provide your own UI implementation and Docker container.
+It is not dependent from the docker container.
+This means you can fully provide your own UI implementation and docker container.

 *Further explanations coming soon.*